afnid/CoreEFI/README.md

 # CoreEFI
 An electronic fuel injection program written in c++ to see if sequential fuel injection with 1 us resolution could be achieved on any Arduino 16 mhz avr or 84mhz due processor.
 This has also been run on a STM32F4 407 Cortex processor, but not fully implemented.
 This has never been tested with any actual engine, so can't be considered much more than a proof of concept at this point.
 This is a work in process.

-Initial development started on an Arduino UNO, but switched to a Mega because 2k of ram is just not enough!
-Then switched to the Due because the Mega timers combined with the 16mhz clock rate was pathetic.

 Some distinquishing features:

 <ol>